Karlo Letica: CFR Cluj

 On 11 October 2021, he moved to Romania to sign with defending Liga I champions CFR Cluj.

 Hermannstadt

 On 12 October 2022, Letica joined Romanian Liga I club Hermannstadt agreeing to a one-year deal, with an option to extend for a further year.

+Lausanne-Sport

+Letica joined Swiss Super League side Lausanne-Sport on 24 August 2023, signing through June 2026.
+He established himself as the club's first-choice goalkeeper, amassing 66 league appearances by 15 June 2025.